apache/openwhisk-package-cloudant/README.md

 3. In your Cloudant dashboard, either modify an existing document or create a new one.

-4. Observe new activations for the `myCloudantTrigger` trigger for each document change.
+4. Observe new activations for the `myCloudantTrigger` trigger for each document change only if the document status is `new` based on the filter function and query parameter.

   **Note**: If you are unable to observe new activations, see the subsequent sections on reading from and writing to a Cloudant database.
 Testing the following reading and writing steps will help verify that your Cloudant credentials are correct.